KagakuAI/QSARmil/README.rst

-QSARmil - a tool for predictive modelling
+QSARmil - molecular multi-instance machine learning
 ============================================
-QSARmil tool
+``QSARmil`` is a package for designing pipelines for building QSAR models with multi-instance machine learning algorithms.

 Installation
 ------------